Explore what was discussed at T.H.I.S.

 The future will rest on the increasing symbiosis and collaboration of woman and machine.
 Are you ready?

-Some of the amazing minds that will be joining T.H.I.S. stage
+Some of the amazing minds that joined us on T.H.I.S. stage

 Evarist Bartolo took office as the Minister for Education and Employment on 13 March 2013.